jez/blog/source/_posts/2018-01-13-cli-code-review.markdown

 - [jez/vim-colors-solarized] for tweaking the diff highlight colors.[^vcs]

 [^vcs]: I've patched the default Solarized colors for Vim so that lines retain their syntax highlighting in the diff mode, while the backgrounds are highlighted.
-You can see how this is done in this commit: <https://github.com/jez/vim-colors-solarized/commit/bca72cc>
+You can see how this works in this commit: <https://github.com/jez/vim-colors-solarized/commit/bca72cc>

 [tpope/vim-fugitive]: https://github.com/tpope/vim-fugitive
 [airblade/vim-gitgutter]: https://github.com/airblade/vim-gitgutter